SYNOPSIS

 Young Kate

-suffragette), and her three brothers and two sisters—living a privileged life in Hartford, Connecticut.
+her father (who was a doctor), her mother (who was a suffragette), and her three brothers and two sisters—living a privileged life in Hartford, Connecticut.
 Both parents were very liberal—her mother was a Communist.
 Her father pushed his children to achieve higher goals.
 She admired her mother and worshipped her father.
-They did not approve of her choice of career as an actress, but she
+They did not approve of her choice of career as an actress, but she chose it anyway.
+In Just Call Me

 Kate’s brother Tom, whom she idolized